Bull Reds make a strong run in local waters this month.

 Twenty-five feet below the surface, a marauding school of bull reds swept the sandy bottom in search of prey.
 Honing in on the smell of fresh-cut mullet, a large bull inhaled the chunk and, upon feeling the bite of the 8/0 circle hook, put his broad shoulders and tail into high gear.

 Twenty-five feet above the bottom, on board the Phantom, the medium-heavy spinning rod bucked and then bent double as the reel drag started singing that song all anglers love to hear.
 The line disappeared off the spool at a high rate of speed.

-Bull reds make two strong runs a year in spring (April and May) and fall (September and October), but they can be caught year-round.
+Bull reds make two strong runs a year in spring (April and May) and fall (September and October).
 During these times, catching double-digit numbers of 20 to 40-pounders is not uncommon.
+They can be caught year-round, though.

 An occasional bull can be caught any time of the year, and the smaller ones are here all year long too.
 However, nothing can compare to the volume of red drum in spring and fall.